50-State Comparison: Pardon Policy & Practice

 West Virginia

-*Louisiana, Missouri, and Utah appear on the list for the first time, in light of the regularity of the process and frequency of grants in recent years.
+*Louisiana, Missouri, and Wisconsin appear on the list for the first time, in light of the regularity of the process and frequency of grants under the incumbent or most recent governors.

 2. Comparison of pardon policies